 Dan, who grew up in Porterville, studied business administration at the University of Notre Dame before beginning his career with one of the “big eight” accounting firms at the Ernst and Whinney Fresno office.
 He always loved the coast, however, and so when a position opened up at Glenn Burdette, Dan was thrilled to move to San Luis Obispo.

-Passionate about golf and running, Dan also invests time with the local Rotary Club and the Family Care Network’s 10k run.
+Passionate about golf and fitness, Dan also invests time with the Rotary Club of San Luis Obispo de Tolosa.
 Keeping a positive and humorous outlook on life is important to him.
 “My dad’s motto was ‘work hard, play harder,’” he says.
 “I try to live my life in this way.”